Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v47` - watchdog bugfix, which could to a sudden restart of GPS during flight (once every 30 minutes), due to a wrong condition check.
+Fixed and no problem.
 * `v46` - GPS bugfix, previous flights shouldn't have been affected
 * `v45` - pressure estimation can now be enabled/disabled.
 Also added what was forgotten - user input of sea level pressure.
 * `v44` - humidity readings accuracy improvement, temperature compensation improvement, GPS abnormalities detection with sending to ground in dataRecorder APRS extended packets, HDOP value in dataRecorder packets, other minor improvements